studio journal

 notes from the long moon: I never knew Teardrop was written about Jeff Buckley & that Elizabeth Fraser happened to be recording it with Massive Attack on the day he disappeared.
 I find myself listening to their unfinished duet on repeat.
 In late autumn it feels easier to believe in these type of synchronicities.
 Almost like a portal has opened and the deeper frequency is commonplace - things unfold in a way that is both eerie and completely unsurprising.

-At this time of year magic grows everywhere and we go to Moonlight Hollow Road.
-At Moonlight Hollow Road something amazing always happens and this year we thought we'd stumbled open a conference of birds but actually it was a single lyrebird calling forth the voices of the forest.
+At this time of year magic grows everywhere and we go to Moonlight Hollow road.
+At Moonlight Hollow road something amazing always happens and this year we thought we'd stumbled open a conference of birds but actually it was a single lyrebird calling forth the voices of the forest.

 A letter arrives addressed to 'The Archangel of the Black Lodge'.
 The Black Lodge is what my friends and I jokingly call my apartment on Magpie Hill.
 The apartment is number 1 of 11 and seeing this sequence of numbers is an invitation to step into the deeper frequency.

-I'm unsurprised when Google Maps tells me that Moonlight Hollow Road is exactly 1 hour and 11 minutes from the black lodge.
+I'm unsurprised when Google Maps tells me that Moonlight Hollow road is exactly 1 hour and 11 minutes from the black lodge.

 march 2023 | 8.5069° S, 115.2625° E